Ulrick1432/Portfolio-Project_E-Commerce_App_Client/README.md

 6. Placing an Order:
 * POST /api/orders/place: Endpoint for a user to place an order.
 This could include adding items to their cart, specifying shipping details, and completing the order.

+## Folder: routes
+The routes folder is used for endpoint

+## Folder: models
+The models folder is used for interating with the database with endpoint ()